mjones129/threejsTest/README.md

 -Fade up/animate text on load (part of threejs scene, not HTML overlay)

 -Use camera.position.y value to trigger animations all along the page

+## Tristan Update:

+Yo!

+So I was chatting with GFC Adam about action steps to get this project in front of the lead team and get some feedback on it.
+GFC is kinda known for moving fast, and I figured the biggest thing standing between us and making these web app projects a reality for GFC is [aphantasia.](https://en.wikipedia.org/wiki/Aphantasia) So I went ahead and threw together a [rough animation](https://youtu.be/GM-NKDObIRY) to help people see what's possible with WebGL.

+No interactivity yet, it's just for looks, but hopefully that helps people see the possibilities an applications.
+That animation was pitched to the lead creative pastor yesterday (Feb 11), and he really loved the preview.
+He'll pitch the concept to the rest of the lead team tomorrow (Feb 13) and we'll have a clearer picture of project goals what to expect moving forward.

+Basically, this repo is on hold at the moment until we get an official target to aim for.
+First thoughts were Easter, but it might be too soon to try something.
+More than likely Christmas 2020 will be a good target for a project like this.
+Stay tuned!